Vice President, Indigenous Health and Diversity, Equity and Inclusion

-Dawn Thomas joined Island Health in the newly established position of Executive Lead, Indigenous Health in June 2020.
-Dawn is a member of the Snuneymuxw First Nation on Vancouver Island.
-Her traditional Nuu-chah-nulth name is Aa ap waa iik which loosely translates to “The one who says the right words about chiefly business.”
+Dawn Thomas is a member of the Snuneymuxw First Nation on Vancouver Island, and her traditional Nuu-chah-nulth name is Aa ap waa iik, which loosely translates to “The one who says the right words about chiefly business.”

-Dawn brings to Island Health more than 20 years experience with Indigenous children, families, communities and leadership.
-She has worked for the B.C. government at the Ministry of Children and Family Development and most recently at the Office of the Representative for Children and Youth.
-She holds a Master of Arts in Dispute Resolution, and a Bachelor of Arts in Child and Youth Care, both from the University of Victoria.
+Dawn holds a Master of Arts in Dispute Resolution, and a Bachelor of Arts in Child and Youth Care, both from the University of Victoria.

 To contact Dawn, please connect with her assistant.